 Know your objectives before selecting the long range IP camera system.
 Do you want to detect something in the distance?
 Do you want to recognize if it’s a truck or car?
 Or, do you want to be able to identify a person’s face or license plate?
 Take a look at our definitions below and read our article, How far can we see with PTZ IR camera.
 We also provided a video that shows the capability of these extreme long range cameras.

 The following chart provides examples of long range cameras that can be used day or night.
 The ranges are provided for human targets.
 We can see vehicles or ships further away, and of course, the size of the object will determine the distance.
 Note that anything that’s over 13 miles away is beyond the curvature of the earth and at extreme distances atmospheric conditions will determine actual distance.

 Product Specifications (Example Systems)

-Dual sensor long range camera system, includes up to 129 mm optical zoom lens, and 640 x 480 thermal camera with 100 mm fixed thermal lens
+Dual sensor medium range camera system, includes up to 129 mm optical zoom lens, and 640 x 480 thermal camera with 100 mm fixed thermal lens

 max zoom to 129 mm